coin-or/python-mip/docs/quickstart.rst

 :code:`UNBOUNDED` if there are missing constraints or :code:`ERROR` if some error occurred during optimization.
 In the example above, if a feasible solution is available (line 8), variables which have value different from zero are printed.
-Observe also that even when no feasible solution is available the lower bound is available (line 7).
+Observe also that even when no feasible solution is available the lower bound is available (line 8).

 TODO: solution pool
+TODO: enumerations

 Performance Tuning
 ~~~~~~~~~~~~~~~~~~